 How can I put myself forward to be a regional adviser?

-If you would like to stand for the role, you must be a practising clinician within the region and a fellow of the RCP.
+If there is a vacancy in your region and you would like to stand for the role, you must be a practising clinician within the region and a fellow of the RCP.

 Which regions have vacancies?